 Himmel can be either ‘heaven’ or ‘sky’ in German, which is apt given that the experience here can be holy.
-The quality food lends credence to this interpretation: everything is organic, and everything you can smell from the kitchen is, well, heavenly, if you’ll excuse me for overdoing the pun.
+The quality food lends credence to this interpretation: everything is organic, and everything you can smell from the kitchen is, well, heavenly, if you’ll excuse my indulgence.

 Allied to this is an extremely long tea list.
 There are enough options to boggle the mind.
 I finally plumped for a ginger and cranberry tea (see picture above) which nearly gave me a tea-gasm.